 Check your washer every few months: It’s possible for your home to settle over the years and even shift from season to season.
 If you notice excessive vibrations, reassess the washer’s level.
 Then, keep in mind that unbalanced clothing in a top loader can cause shaking during the spin cycle, so take the time to load each batch evenly.
 Also, check the balance of your front-loading unit every few months because these appliances use significantly higher spin speeds than top loaders.

 Schedule Laundry Room Services

 Regardless of your laundry room’s location, it’s annoying when the washing machine shakes.
 Now that you know how to level a washing machine, you shouldn’t have this problem anymore.
-Just remember, you can always count on Mr. Appliance® for washing machine repair, dryer repair, dryer vent cleaning, and other laundry room services whenever you need them.
+Just remember, you can always count on Mr. Appliance® for washing machine repair, gas dryer repair and electric dryer repair, dryer vent cleaning, and other laundry room services whenever you need them.

-To schedule your next visit, please contact us today!
+To schedule your next visit, please contact Mr. Appliance today!